messier433/TinySvgPlot/README.md

 plotSvg(ID, x, y, numLines, optParam);

 Optional parameters:
+ - color: String or string array that defines the color for all lines
  - title: String that defines the main title on top of plot area
  - subtitle: String that defines the sub-title below the main title with smaller font,
  - xlabel: String that defines the label below the x-axes